TheJalpa/decay-stack/README.md

 In the future I will add a feature to search up specific patterns, but right now it just dumps your entire types.xml

+Another neat new addition to this is that it will diff your types file against the traderconfig file.
+If you forgot a type in your config, you will get an output.txt or sorted.txt file which contains all listed types missing in your trader.

+This helps you see not only what the list of types in your types.xml file is, but if you missed some while adding to traderconfig.txt.
+I hope this helps!
+Thanks to [tknorris23](https://github.com/tknorris23) for the help with the sorting on the script so we could diff that.

 ## Mod downloader

 **What will this do?**